Celebrating World Lion Day With Preschoolers

 • Lions can vary from a light buff color to a deep reddish brown color.

-• Lions have muscular with a short round head and ears, and a tufty tail.
+• Lions have a muscular build with a short, round head and ears, and a tufty tail.

 • Male lions are easy to recognize thanks to their distinctive manes.